Aolajre/shell_scripting_with_Prometheus_Grafana/README.md

 0. Delete any containers running from the last part.
 1. Add the Prometheus container (prom/prometheus:v2.45.2) to the docker-compose.yaml form part 2.
-3. Configure Prometheus to collect data from our application at <application>:<port>/metrics endpoint.
-(Where the <port> is the port from part 1.)
+2. Configure Prometheus to collect data from our application at :/metrics endpoint (which is the port from part 1).
-4. Make sure that Prometheus is accessible at http://localhost:9091 on the host.
+3. Make sure that Prometheus is accessible at http://localhost:9091 on the host.
 The default port of Prometheus is 9090, which you used already for your other container.

 To confirm metrics are being fetched from the 1st container into Prometheus.
 Go to the http://localhost:9090 multiple times.
 And then go to http://localhost:9091 and search for the `csv_requests_total` metric.
 You should see how many times the container one is accessed.

 Save the Solution

 - Update your changes to be shown in your git repository.
-- Add any other files you may created in the solution directory.
+- Add any other files you have created in the solution directory.
 - Commit and push the changes to your GitHub repository.

 ## Submitting the Solution

-Once you are done with the assignment and pushed all your changes.
+Once you are done with the assignment and pushed all your changes:

 - Add the GitHub ID of the user provided to you as a collaborator to the repository.
 - Reply to HR with your progress and the link to your repository.